-On the last day of 1953 twenty-three-year-old police reporter and future Star-Telegram entertainment columnist Elston Brooks reported on the lighter side of these dark lords:
+On the last day of 1953 twenty-three-year-old police reporter and future Star-Telegram entertainment columnist Elston Brooks reported on the lighter side of these three dark lords:

 Green, Tincy, and Foley had robbed participants of a poker game in Austin.
 After the robbery, Fort Worth police detective A. C. Howerton said, Foley’s wife “changed her allegiance” from her husband to Green and Tincy.

 Later Sid Foley saw his wife in a car with Green and Tincy on Jacksboro Highway and “surprised” them—with a pistol and a shotgun.
 Foley fired two shots into the car with his pistol but was “unable to get his shotgun into action,” Howerton said.
 Nonetheless, Foley gave Tincy a close shave: Tincy’s face was cut by flying car window glass.
 Then the menage à mobster sped away, Green and Tincy shooting at Foley as they fled.

 Soon after, Mrs. Foley and Rita Davis, Green’s girlfriend, were “apartment hunting” on the North Side when Sid Foley saw them sitting in a parked car.
 The women were reading newspaper classified ads when Sid Foley jerked his wife out of the car.

 That’s when Rita Davis grabbed her shotgun and began chasing Sid Foley down Central Avenue on foot.
 Residents of Central Avenue telephoned the police.
 Mrs. Foley drove away in Sid’s car.
 Rita eventually gave up the chase.

 Police picked up Rita Davis and boyfriend Green.

 Tincy and Sid Foley turned themselves in to police.